rishwan/kaodim-test/README.md

 yarn start
 ```

-This boilerplate is built using [create-react-app](https://github.com/facebook/create-react-app) so you will want to read the User Guide for more goodies.
+This boilerplate is built using [create-react-app](https://github.com/facebook/create-react-app).